April 21, 2016

-April 21, 2016, Vancouver, BC – Taseko Mines Limited (TSX: TKO; NYSE MKT: TGB) (“Taseko” or the “Company”) announced today that Glass Lewis & Co.*, a leading independent proxy advisory firm, has recommended that Taseko shareholders vote the YELLOW proxy AGAINST all proposals made by dissident Raging River Capital LLC (“RRC” or the “Dissident”).
-A shareholders’ meeting regarding the vote is scheduled for May 10, 2016.
+VANCOUVER, April 21, 2016 /CNW/ - Taseko Mines Limited (TSX: TKO; NYSE MKT: TGB) ("Taseko" or the "Company") announced today that Glass Lewis & Co.*, a leading independent proxy advisory firm, has recommended that Taseko shareholders vote the YELLOW proxy AGAINST all proposals made by dissident Raging River Capital LLC ("RRC" or the "Dissident").
+A shareholders' meeting regarding the vote is scheduled for May 10, 2016.

 Glass Lewis is a leading independent provider of global governance services, helping institutional investors understand and connect with the companies they invest in.
 The independent recommendations of Glass Lewis are intended to assist shareholders in making choices regarding proxy voting decisions.